-This also helps avoid unnecessary problems arising later due to conflict and misbehaviour.
+This also helps avoid unnecessary problems which may later come about due to conflict.
 Having learned from an early age how to handle stress, your puppy will not be overwhelmed when confronted by difficult situations which would otherwise lead to fear, anxiety or distress.

 The Importance of Habituation

-As soon as the puppy has been vaccinated and you have the green light from the vet to begin the training process, you can start taking them out with you to expose them to new surroundings and start getting them used to unfamiliar sights and sounds.
+As soon as the puppy has been vaccinated and you have the green light from the vet to begin the training process, you can begin taking it out with you to expose it to new surroundings and start getting it used to unfamiliar sights and sounds.

 How to Socialize and Train Your New Puppy